aasiskndl/aasiskndl/README.md

 ---

 ## 🚀 About Me
 Hi there!
-I'm **Aashish Kandel**, a passionate **frontend developer** and **machine learning enthusiast** from Nepal.
-Currently in my final semester of a **BSc.
-CSIT** at Lumbini ICT Campus, I thrive on creating intuitive web experiences and exploring AI-driven solutions.
+I'm **Aashish Kandel**, I thrive on creating intuitive web experiences and exploring AI-driven solutions.
 When I'm not coding, you might catch me hiking the hills or diving into the latest advancements in NLP and deep learning.

-- 🎓 Final semester student excelling in **web development** and **AI**
-- 💼 Building real-world skills as a **Frontend Dev**
-- 🌱 Currently mastering **Clean Architecture** in MERN and **NLP pipelines** with LangChain
-- ⚡ Fun fact: I once debugged a neural network while trekking in the Himalayas!

 ---

 ## 🛠️ Tech Stack